-In survival situation, you are likely to be on your feet a lot.
+In a survival situation, you are likely to be on your feet a lot.
 It is also likely that you will have some distance to travel on foot.
-In this situation your feet will be one of your main survival tools.
+In this situation, your feet will be one of your main survival tools.
 Keeping them in good shape will have an impact on whether you make it out alive or not.

 When heading into a location that could put you in danger, your choice of footwear is important.
 Here are some tips from The Real Survivalists:

 Trainers or other sports shoes are light and flexible.
 They are usually very comfortable, assuming that they fit correctly.
-These could be a good choice if you have to cover a small distance at speed in an urban environment.
+This could be a good choice if you have to cover a small distance at speed in an urban environment.

 Any journey that will involve multiple terrain types will require boots of some description.
 There are many different types of boots and consideration needs to be given to ensure you have the correct ones.